cognesy/instructor-php/README.md

  - [ ] Documentation

+## Contributing

+If you want to help, check out some of the issues.
+All contributions are welcome - code improvements, documentation, bug reports, blog posts / articles, or new cookbooks and application examples.

 ## License

 This project is licensed under the terms of the MIT License.

 ## Contributors

-If you want to help, check out some of the issues.
-All contributions are welcome - code improvements, documentation, bug reports, blog posts / articles, or new cookbooks and application examples.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->